Smart Fiberglass Solutions Contact Us Now

 • Silicone coated fiberglass cloth

-• Stainless steel wire reinforced fabrics
+• Stainless steel wire reinforced fire-resistant fabrics

+High-performance smoke curtain fabrics require flame resistance, low smoke generation, dimensional stability, high-temperature resistance, and long-term durability.
 Professional high-temperature textile manufacturers such as RUISHUN Materials supply fire-resistant fiberglass fabrics used in smoke control systems, fire barriers, and thermal protection applications.

 Fire Shutter Structure